ds5110/git-intro/setup.md

 conda install -c conda-forge make conda install -c conda-forge git
 ```
-If you're using a Mac, then I recommend the conda version of git so you can use SSH to authenticate on github.
+If you're using a Mac, I recommend the conda version of git so you can use SSH to authenticate on github.

 ## WSL